Surgical Sperm Retrieval

 Around 1 in 100 men don’t have any sperm in their semen, which is known as azoospermia.
 If we’ve found that you don’t have any in yours, or that you’re producing a very low number of sperm, this could be because:

 Even so, if your testicles are still producing sperm we might be able to collect some surgically – but surgical sperm retrieval won’t always be right for every patient.
-If you’re wondering if you need this treatment, talk to your consultant or contact CARE Fertility; they might recommend multiple ejaculation resuspension and centrifugation (MERC) first.
+If you’re wondering if you need this treatment, talk to your consultant; they might recommend multiple ejaculation resuspension and centrifugation (MERC) first.

 Surgical sperm retrieval is usually done under local anaesthetic or sedation with pain relief, and can be carried out in one of three ways.